 - What is iOS 12?
 Apple's next big iPhone and iPad software update

-- How much will it cost?
+- How much will iOS 12 cost?
 Nothing. iOS 12 will remain free.

 iOS 12 release date

-Apple typically announces its new iOS update during this developers conference and also issues the first developer beta within the next week.
-A public beta has also launched in June for every non-developer willing to test it out.
+That's less than two months away.
+Apple typically announces its new iOS update during its WorldWide Developers Conference and issues the first developer beta within the next week.
+It also issues a public beta, previously also launched in June, for every non-developer willing to test it out.

 Apple needs these betas more than ever for iOS 12, as it's been plagued with so many iOS 11 problems.
-The company is unlikely to stop issuing the unfinished software since it values this feedback from so many users.
+The company is likely to continue with the same beta rollout schedule since it values this feedback and diagnostic analysis from so many users.

 iOS 12 to focus on reliability over big changes